arthur-ball-dev/pcf-calculator/DEMO_SCRIPT.md

 > "We integrate three authoritative sources: EPA (US Environmental Protection Agency), DEFRA (UK Department for Environment, Food & Rural Affairs), and Ecoinvent (Swiss Centre for Life Cycle Inventories).
 The database currently has 20 emission factors covering common materials, energy sources, and transport methods."

 ### "How accurate are the calculations?"
-> "Phase 2 validation showed exceptional accuracy: 0.17% to 1.94% error compared to known reference values, well within our ±5% tolerance target.
-The Brightway2 framework is industry-standard for life cycle assessment."
+> "The calculation engine uses direct multiplication of quantities by emission factors: Total CO2e = Σ(quantity × emission_factor).
+For hierarchical BOMs, we recursively traverse the component tree to calculate emissions.
+The Brightway2 framework is industry-standard for life cycle assessment and provides the emission factor database infrastructure."

 ### "Is this production-ready?"
 > "Yes for MVP purposes.
-We have 100% TDD compliance, comprehensive test coverage (94% backend, 100% frontend for completed tasks), WCAG AA accessibility, zero critical bugs, and full documentation.
-Known issues are documented and non-blocking for demo purposes."
+We have 100% TDD compliance, comprehensive test coverage (94% backend, 100% frontend for completed tasks), WCAG AA accessibility, zero critical bugs after recent fixes, and full documentation.
+The system is ready for user acceptance testing and iterative enhancement."

 ### "What's the calculation methodology?"
 > "We use a simplified direct multiplication approach: Total CO2e = Σ(quantity × emission_factor).
 For hierarchical BOMs, we recursively calculate child components first, then sum up to the parent.
 The system supports both flat and nested (up to 2 levels) Bill of Materials structures."